 Because the loss of historic and cultural landmarks concerns the citizenry of Rye, any demolition of a property more than 65 years old and 500 square feet requires a demolition permit approved by the Demolition Review Committee.
 The Demolition Review Committee members are appointed by the Chairman of the Heritage Commission.
-Currently, the members are Rich Davis, Chris Remick and Russell Bookholz and alternates Mae Bradshaw and Alex Herlihy.
+Currently, the members are Rich Davis, and Russell Bookholz and alternates Bev Giblin and Alex Herlihy.
 The application for demolition may be obtained on the Town of Rye website.

-The current members of the Heritage Commission are appointed by the Selectmen for staggered three-year terms, the seven members are Chair, James Tegeder, Sara Hall, Secretary, Priscilla V. Jenness (Selectmen's Representative), Peter White, Treasurer, Mae Bradshaw, Bev Giblin and Rich Davis with Chris Remick and Alex Herlihy as the alternates.
-There are three additional alternate positions available.
+The current members of the Heritage Commission are appointed by the Selectmen for staggered three-year terms.
+There are seven members and five alternates.
+The officers are Chair, Bev Giblin, Vice Chair, Rich Davis, Secretary, Mae Bradshaw and Treasurer, Peter White.
+There is one vacancy.
+The other two members are James Tegeder and Craig Musselman (Selectmen's Representative), Alex Herlihy is the alternate.
+There are four additional alternate positions available.
 The Heritage Commission meets on the first Thursday of each month at 6:30PM in the Court Room at Town Hall.
 All meetings are open to the public.